One of the biggest changes in my life once I became a mom was the amount and quality of sleep I get.

 - Take a Warm Bath with Epsom Salt

 I love my white noise machine and I’ve depended on it since I had my first newborn and I was looking for a way to help her sleep.
-White noise machines are wonderful for both adults and children to block out distracting noises and provide a comforting background noise.
+White noise machines are wonderful for both adults and children to block out distracting noises and provide comforting background noise.
 I even take mine with me when I travel.

 Essential oils are becoming extremely popular these days.
 My children and I all find that adding lavender or other calming oils to a diffuser can help us relax and fall asleep.